gcopoix/makeSD_mist/README.md

 - Missing MAME ROMs
 - MAME ROMs with wrong checksum
 - MAME ROMs with missing parts
+- some statistics about the number of .rbf, .arc and .rom files

 Additionally it is always a good idea to compare the Linux and Windows generated sets and logs. \
 Please keep in mind that each test execution will consume about 40GB of HDD space - not talking about the test run time (several hours)